ShelbyEliza/odin-tic-tac-toe/README.md

     - Restart button
 - Players can be:
   - Two users,

-  - One user and one AI,
-  - Two AIs
+### Future Plans:

-- Create an unbeatable AI using the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax)
+Create an unbeatable AI using the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax).

+Players could be:
+One user and one AI or two AIs